NeelBhatt/Docs-1/aspnet/aspnetcore/hosting/aspnet-core-module.md

 By [Luke Latham](https://github.com/GuardRex), [Rick Anderson](https://twitter.com/RickAndMSFT) and [Sourabh Shirhatti](https://twitter.com/sshirhatti)

 In ASP.NET Core, the web application is hosted by an external process outside of IIS.
 The ASP.NET Core Module is an IIS 7.5+ module, which is responsible for process management of ASP.NET Core http listeners and to proxy requests to processes that it manages.
-This document provides an overview of how to configure the ASP.NET Core Module for shared hosting of ASP.NET Core.
+This document provides an overview of how to configure the ASP.NET Core Module for shared hosting of ASP.NET Core applications.

 ## Installing the ASP.NET Core Module